Kometa-Team/Kometa/docs/defaults/both/audio_language.md

 # Audio Language Default Metadata File

-The `- pmm: audio_language` Metadata File is used to dynamically create collections based on the audio languages available in your library.
+The `audio_language` Metadata File is used to dynamically create collections based on the audio languages available in your library.

 Example Collections Created: